 Sensitivity and Compassion: How have you shown that you have these qualities?
 How do you work with people who are different from you?
 What biases do you have and where did they come from?

 Strengths and Weaknesses: What are strengths and weaknesses?
-Be prepared to discuss any poor grades you have earned or any inconsistencies in your application.
+Be prepared to discuss any poor grades you have earned or potential “red flags” in your application.
 Don’t make excuses or disparaging comments about yourself, rather, provide straightforward explanations of the situation.
 Has the experience made you learn anything about yourself that would make you a better health care provider?

 Logical Thought: You may be presented with a hypothetical problem having no single correct answer.
 Your interviewer is evaluating your critical thinking and problem-solving skills.